-This is an actually whiskey barrel where the top comes off.
+This is actually a whiskey barrel where the top comes off.
 I had originally wanted it to store extra blankets in it, but quickly realized there once was whiskey in it….lol!
-The smell is way to strong but I still love the way it looks.
+The smell is way too strong but I still love the way it looks.
 I can’t find the one we ordered but this one is similar and can be ordered online.

 Whiskey Barrel American Flag

 I wanted to find some unique wall decor that wasn’t just pictures.
-I fell in love with this flag as soon as I saw it!
+I fell in love with this flag as soon as I saw it.
 It was made out of an actual Jack Daniels Whiskey Barrel!
 We came across it from a local vendor at an outdoor vintage fair, but they have the exact same one on Etsy.